Davide Lewton Brain: 2018–19 season

-In his first season as a full-fledged senior level skater, Lewton Brain started the season by finishing 2018 Master's de Patinage, finishing fifth.
+In his first season as a full-fledged senior level skater, Lewton Brain started the season at 2018 Master's de Patinage, finishing fifth.
 He then went on to place eleventh, ninth, and nineteenth at the 2018 Ice Star, the 2018 Volvo Open Cup, and the 2018 CS Golden Spin of Zagreb, respectively.

 At the 2018 French Championships, Lewton Brain finished sixth.
 He then competed at the 2019 European Championships in Minsk, Belarus, where he advanced to the free skate for the first time at these championships, finishing twenty-fourth overall.
 He would go on to end his season by winning silver at the 2019 Coupe du Printemps and finishing seventh at the 2019 Egna Spring Trophy.